Jiří Bělohlávek: International career

 From 1995 to 2000, Bělohlávek was principal guest conductor of the BBC Symphony Orchestra (BBC SO).
 In February 2005, he was named its twelfth chief conductor, effective July 2006, with an initial contract of 3 years.
 Bělohlávek was the first past BBC SO principal guest conductor to be named chief conductor of the BBC SO.
 His tenure with the BBC SO began with the First Night of the 2006 Proms.
 He first conducted the Last Night of the Proms in 2007, the first conductor of the Last Night who was not a native English speaker.
 In September 2007, Bělohlávek extended his contract with the BBC Symphony to 2012.
 He made a guest appearance at the 2009 Last Night as one of the vacuum cleaner performers in Malcolm Arnold's A Grand, Grand Overture.
 Bělohlávek conducted the Last Night of the Proms again in 2010 and in 2012.
 He concluded his BBC SO chief conductorship in 2012 and took the title of conductor laureate with the BBC SO.
 Bělohlávek was awarded an honorary CBE "for services to music" in April 2012.
 As conductor laureate, he continued to appear until the month before his death, with his final BBC SO concert conducting Dvořák's Requiem.

 In opera, Bělohlávek conducted Jenůfa, Tristan und Isolde and Rusalka at Glyndebourne.
 He made his Metropolitan Opera (Met) debut on 17 December 2004 conducting Káťa Kabanová, with Karita Mattila in the title role.
 He returned to the Met in January and February 2007 for Jenůfa and again in February and March 2009 for Eugene Onegin and Rusalka.

 Bělohlávek first guest-conducted the Rotterdam Philharmonic Orchestra (RPhO) in 1994.
 In April 2012, the RPhO announced the appointment of Bělohlávek as its next principal guest conductor, effective with the 2012–2013 season.
 He held the RPhO post until his death.

 Bělohlávek made recordings for the Supraphon, Chandos, Harmonia Mundi, Warner Classics, Decca and Deutsche Grammophon record labels.

 His performances of the music of Dvorak have been released in video on several DVDs.
 His 1993 performances with the Prague Symphony Orchestra are available on two Arthaus DVDs consisting of Symphony No. 7, Slavonic Dances Op.
 72, Romance for Violin and Orchestra and Violin Concerto (both with Ivan Ženatý), 5 Biblical Songs, and the Te Deum featuring the Prague Symphonic Choir.
 His 2014 performances of all nine Dvorak Symphonies with the Czech Philharmonic Orchestra were released by the orchestra on DVD and include interviews with him about each symphony.

+He gained international renown and repute for his performances of the works of Czech composers such as Antonín Dvořák and Bohuslav Martinů, and was credited as "the most profound proponent of Czech orchestral music" by Czech music specialist Professor Michael Beckerman.

+Personal life

 Bělohlávek married Anna Fejérová in 1971 and the couple had two daughters.
 He died of cancer on 31 May 2017, aged 71.
 His wife and daughters survived him.